projectriff/riff/docs/riff_channel_create.md

 ### Options

 ```
-      --bus name              the name of a bus for the channel
+      --bus name              the name of the bus to create the channel in.
-      --cluster-bus name      the name of a cluster bus for the channel
+      --cluster-bus name      the name of the cluster bus to create the channel in.
-  -f, --force                 whether to force writing of files if they already exist
+      --dry-run               don't create resources but print yaml representation on stdout
   -h, --help                  help for create
   -n, --namespace namespace   the namespace of the channel and any non-cluster bus
-  -w, --write                 whether to write yaml files for created resources
 ```

 ### Options inherited from parent commands